javascript-tutorial/zh.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 */!*
 ```

-Here, class `Rabbit` extends `Animal` and overrides `name` field with its own value.
+Here, class `Rabbit` extends `Animal` and overrides the `name` field with its own value.

 There's no own constructor in `Rabbit`, so `Animal` constructor is called.

 What's interesting is that in both cases: `new Animal()` and `new Rabbit()`, the `alert` in the line `(*)` shows `animal`.

-**In other words, parent constructor always uses its own field value, not the overridden one.**
+**In other words, the parent constructor always uses its own field value, not the overridden one.**

 What's odd about it?